bhavya-khatri-59/hackx-dbms-demo/README.md

 ```
 The built files will be in the dist/ directory, ready for deployment.

+Make sure u run both these dependencies to make it run
+npm install gsap
+npm install three postprocessing

+Also db is through supabase so no need for DB creation
+backend folder is there so need to run that too
+by npm run dev

 ## Backend Setup
 This project requires a Node.js and PostgreSQL backend to be running locally for full functionality.